Mihir Shevgaonkar – Class of 2021

 - Senior Project: Ionic Wind Aircraft

-- Student Organization: Ionic Skies, Rocket Propulsion Laboratory, Zero Waste Committee, Hyperloop, Machine Shop Club
+- Student Organizations: Ionic Skies, Rocket Propulsion Laboratory, Zero Waste Committee, Hyperloop, Machine Shop Club

 - Last Book Read: President Kennedy: Profile of Power by Richard Reeves